This guide is designed for individuals and businesses needing assistance:

 In divorce proceedings, one side will usually have control over much of the information.
 Request for records will have to go from one attorney to the other.

 The production of the records tends to take quite a bit of time, even if there are set deadlines.

 Hidden income investigations in divorce proceedings tend to extend out over many months.
 Not because of the difficulty in investigating the transactions, but because the opposing side will delay sending all information requested.

 Forensic accountants assist their clients in bankruptcy proceedings through:

 The forensic accountant has expertise in accounting, auditing, and cash flow management.
 These areas allow the accountant the ability to help analyze transactions and assist the company in identifying profitable avenues.

 They also help in the financial negotiations with the creditors.
 This is done in conjunction with the bankruptcy attorney.

-The accountant will calculate all the necessary amounts for the creditors, and the attorney will negotiate the actual terms of settlement.
+The accountant will calculate all the necessary amounts for the creditors, and the attorney will negotiate the actual terms of the settlement.

 There can be bankruptcy that has occurred due to fraud.
 The fraud can be all cash siphoned out prior to filing bankruptcy, false statements made to creditors, or false information reported to external entities.